FloydZ/NNAlgorithm/README.md

+This project is now archived.
+It was merged with my [cryptanalysislib](https://github.com/FloydZ/cryptanalysislib)

 About
 -----
 This repository contains a header only implementation of the paper [A faster algorithm for finding closet pairs in hamming metric](https://arxiv.org/abs/2102.02597).